4 Igneous Processes and Volcanoes

 Volcanic Gases

 Carbon dioxide tends to sink and accumulate in depressions and basins.
-In areas known to emit carbon dioxide, low-lying areas may hazardous concentrations of this colorless and odorless gas.
-The Mammoth Mountain Ski Resort in California, is located within the Long Valley Caldera, is one such area of carbon dioxide-producing .
+In volcanic areas known to emit carbon dioxide, low-lying areas may trap hazardous concentrations of this colorless and odorless gas.
+The Mammoth Mountain Ski Resort in California, is located within the Long Valley Caldera, is one such area of carbon dioxide-producing volcanism.
 In 2006, three ski patrol members died of suffocation caused by carbon dioxide after falling into a snow depression near a fumarole (info).

 Lahars